Academic Sabbatical Planning Calculator

 S = A × d × p N = ( S + F + G ) - E C = S + 0.30 × S + R - F

-That 30% benefits figure is a planning placeholder, not a policy claim.
-Some institutions use a fringe rate that is lower, some use one that is much higher, and some budget certain benefits centrally.
+That 30% benefits figure is only a planning placeholder, not a policy claim.
+Some institutions use a much lower fringe rate, some use a higher one, and some budget specific benefits centrally.
 Likewise, the fellowship offset assumption is common but not universal.
-If your campus treats outside awards differently, the calculator still remains useful as long as you interpret the cost side cautiously and note the assumption when sharing the output.
+If your campus treats outside awards differently, the calculator is still useful, but the institutional-cost line should be read as conditional and the assumption should be noted when you share the output.

 The worked example shows why sabbatical planning usually needs both a personal and an institutional lens.
 The faculty member is not earning the same salary they would receive during a normal full-pay year, but the fellowship narrows the gap.
 Meanwhile, the department's budget picture is larger than just the paid leave salary because teaching replacement and benefits often matter just as much.

 When the calculation finishes, the result box leads with eligibility.
-That matters because a beautifully funded plan may still be premature if the service requirement has not been met.
-If the faculty member is not yet eligible, the page reports the remaining time and hides the copy and export controls so that the page does not imply a ready-to-submit estimate.
+That matters because a well-funded sabbatical plan still may be premature if the service requirement has not been met.
+If the faculty member is not yet eligible, the page reports the remaining time and hides the copy and export controls so the output does not look like a ready-to-submit estimate.

 If the faculty member is eligible, the results are split into two summaries.
 The faculty financial summary shows sabbatical pay, added funding, estimated expenses, and the resulting net income.
 This is the part most useful for personal budgeting.
 The institutional cost summary shows salary paid during leave, estimated benefits, replacement teaching cost, and the fellowship offset.
 This is the part most useful for department planning and dean's-office review.
 Together, the two sections help you see where the leave is affordable, where it is academically attractive, and where assumptions may need to be renegotiated.